 If you are a former student of the University of Leeds you may be eligible for a 10% alumni tuition fee bursary.

 Part-time and distance learning students

-If you are studying part-time, the full time fee is generally split so that payment is divided equally across each year of study.
-For example if your part time course is two years long you will pay half each year.
+If you are studying part-time, the full-time fee is generally split so payment is divided equally across each year of study.
+For example if your part-time course is two years long you will pay half each year.
 However, this is not always the case so please check with the admission team for your course.

 If your course is 100% online, you may be able to pay on a module-by-module basis.
 Please check with the admissions tutor for your chosen course - contact details are listed for each course.

 The majority of part-time postgraduate Masters fees are fixed at the point of entry and will not rise in subsequent years of the course.
 This means you can more easily plan your finances at the outset.